 |Matt A. Barreto ::

-This class will examine the history and contemporary role of Hispanics/Latinos in the U.S. political system.
-We begin with a brief historical analysis of Latino immigration and migration, followed by the struggles during the civil rights movement, then increases in citizenship, registration and voting in the 1980s and 1990s, and finally we address the new wave of anti-immigrant attitudes, and the response by Latinos today.
-The class will also focus on political relationships between Latinos and non-Latinos as they relate to political institutions, political parties, voting coalitions, representation and public policy – including a focus on Latinos role in recent presidential elections in 2008, 2012, and 2016.
+This class will examine the history and contemporary role of Hispanics and Latina/os in the U.S. political system.
+We begin with a brief historical analysis of Latina/o immigration and migration, followed by the struggles during the civil rights movement, then increases in citizenship, registration and voting in the 1980s and 1990s, and finally we address waves of anti-immigrant attitudes, and the response by Latinos today.
+The class will also focus on political relationships between Latinos and non-Latinos as they relate to political institutions, political parties, voting coalitions, representation and public policy – including a focus on Latinos role in recent presidential elections from 2008 to 2022.
 We will start each class session with a discussion of politics and current affairs news that specifically relates to Latinos in the U.S. – this content will appear on the final exam!

-Finally, students will learn how to analyze data on Latino public opinion, voting behavior and political attitudes using the Latino National Survey (LNS) or the American National Election Study (ANES) 2016 dataset on a broad range of topics.
+Finally, students will learn how to analyze data on Latina/o public opinion, voting behavior and political attitudes using the Latino National Survey (LNS), the Collaborative Multi-Racial Post-Election Survey (CMPS) 2016 or 2020 or the American National Election Study (ANES) 2016 or 2020 dataset on a broad range of topics.
+Review all the surveys to determine which has questions you are most interested in.
 Students can select to work on any political, policy, social issue topic and public opinion data will be provided.
-Students will conduct basic analysis to answer questions about how Latinos view the political system and why.
+Students will conduct basic data analysis to answer questions about how Latina/os view the political system and why.

 Books / Articles: